OpenPonk/openponk/README.md

  - 2. install GitFileTree & load project

-NOTE that you should point Metacello to ''repository'' subfolder, not the root folder.
+NOTE that you should point Metacello to `repository` subfolder, not the root folder.

 ```
 Gofer new